qrliu/qrliu.github.io/_pages/about.md

 Hi!
 Welcome to my site!
 My name is Qinrui Liu and written as 刘沁枘 in Chinese.
 Qinrui can approximately be pronounced as Chin-ray following the English rule.

-I am currently a postdoc at the [Arther B McDonald Institute](https://mcdonaldinstitute.ca) based at [Queen's University](https://www.queensu.ca/physics/home) as a member of the astroparticle theory group.
+I am currently a postdoc at the [Arther B. McDonald Institute](https://mcdonaldinstitute.ca) based at [Queen's University](https://www.queensu.ca/physics/home) as a member of the astroparticle theory group.
 I did my PhD at [University of Wisconsin-Madison](http://www.physics.wisc.edu).
 I worked at [WIPAC](https://wipac.wisc.edu) under the supervision of Prof. [Francis Halzen](https://wipac.wisc.edu/people/faculty/francis-halzen).
 My work focuses on astroparticle physics, the intersection of particle physics, astrophysics and cosmology.
 I am a member of the [IceCube collaboration](https://icecube.wisc.edu), working on phenomenology and data analysis.

 I come from Meishan, a small city near Chengdu in Sichuan Province in Southwest China and did my undergraduate study at beautiful [Wuhan University](https://en.whu.edu.cn).